Neengalum Vellalam Oru Kodi: Show format

 The contestants must undergo an initial round of "Fastest Finger First", in which the host introduces the ten contestants of the episode and asks them all the same question.
 The contestants must then arrange the answers in the order described in the question.
 The contestant that places the four options in the correct order in the fastest time gets the chance to go on the "hotseat", i.e. playing the main game.
 All contestants must be over the age of 18 and a citizen and resident of India to be eligible.
 The person must not be a former contestant of the show and must be able to converse well in English or Tamil languages.

 Each player will be asked fifteen questions, the prizes starting at ₹1,000/- and leading up to ₹1 crore/-.
 The first five questions are considered to be relatively easy.
 The player has 30 seconds per question.
 The second five are relatively harder.
-The time limit for these are 45 seconds per question.
+The time limit for these is 45 seconds per question.
 The final five are considered to be the most difficult hard and become increasingly more so.
-These have no timer.
+These have no timer and contestants can think for as long as they want.
 There can be, and generally is, more than one player per episode.

 The show's host asks each contestant a number of multiple-choice questions.
-Of the four options only one is correct.
+Of the four options, only one is correct.
 Players answer correctly to win an amount of money.
 They are then shown the next question and four answers.
 Successive questions are worth a greater sum of money.
-In most cases this is double the previous sum.
-Players who answer question numbers five and ten correctly find themselves in a situation where their winnings are "safe".
+In most cases, this is double the previous sum.
+Players who answer questions five and ten correctly find themselves in a situation where their winnings are "safe".
 This means they will not lose their winnings under any circumstances.
 This allows the players to hazard a guess for question six and question eleven.
 Players answering a question incorrectly are eliminated from the game and their winnings return to the previous "safe" amount.
 If the contestant was in the process of answering questions one to five, the safe amount would be zero; for those answering questions six to ten, the safe amount will be ₹10,000/-, and for questions eleven to fifteen, it will be ₹3,20,000/-.
 Players can decide to stop at any time, after seeing the next question, and take the winnings they have accumulated up to that point.